 Over the years, CESC has also excelled in environment and sustainability.
-These include medicinal and herbal gardens, automatic organic compost machines, rainwater harvesting, butterfly parks, tree plantation drives and biodiversity mapping.
-During the year, Haldia published a coffee table book on biodiversity after an in-depth study.
+These include medicinal and herbal gardens, automatic organic compost machines, rainwater harvesting, butterfly parks, tree plantation drives and biodiversity During the year, Haldia published a coffee taple book of biodiversity after an in-depth study.
+CESC imited